Chinese religious culture: a research guide.

 survey at the various relevant locations, but one should also at least

-consult the Internet Guide to Chinese Studies as well, although it has not been updated recently.
+consult the Internet Guide to Chinese Studies as well, although it is no longer updated.

 is the section on religion and philosophy of the Internet Guide to Chinese